The future for milling wheat

 To make the best prediction of grain protein content ahead of a harvest, growers should use the wheat ears rather than the whole plant material to conduct the assessment, and use dried material rather than plants straight from the field.

-Plant nitrogen can be analysed using near-infrared assessments or the Dumas method to enable quick fertiliser decisions, using established maximum grain protein forecasting to justify whether a foliar application of urea is a worthwhile investment.
+Plant nitrogen can be analysed using near-infrared assessments or the Dumas method to enable quick nitrogen fertiliser decisions, using established maximum grain protein forecasting to justify whether a foliar application of urea is a worthwhile investment.

 The take-homes